St. Xavier's College, Patna

+St. Xavier's College of Management and technology, Patna (SXCMT Patna or SXC) is an undergraduate college of Arts, IT and Commerce under Aryabhatta Knowledge University, Patna in Patna, Bihar, India.
 Founded in 2009, it is named after St. Francis Xavier, a Spanish Jesuit saint of the 16th century and missionary to India.
 It is a co-educational, self-financed, Catholic minority institution, operated by the Patna Province of the Society of Jesus.
-On 9 November 2022 NACC acceredited with CGPA of 2.90 on four point scale at B++ Grade in first cycle.
+On November 9, 2022 NACC acceredited with CGPA of 2.90 on four point scale at B++ Grade in first cycle.